-Do you have a criminal record in Canada and are wondering which countries allow you to enter despite your criminal charges?
+Where can you travel with a criminal record and which countries allow you to enter despite your criminal charges?
 The answer isn’t simple.
 Each country is different and border guards are free to bar you entry at their own discretion.
 A crime, no matter the nature, may be grounds for refusal.
 This blog will cover the policies and tendencies of some of the most popular destinations for Canadians, and the implications of your criminal record.

 The United States

 The USA is Canada’s largest trading partner, closest neighbour, and most popular destination for travellers and businesspeople, so you would think travelling there with a criminal record would be the easiest – wrong.

 In fact, Canada and the USA are two of the world’s most stringent nations when it comes to travelling with a criminal history.
 Crimes that would be overlooked in the EU, UK, or elsewhere are often grounds for refusal.

 American border law is straightforward: if you have a criminal record, you MUST answer the border guard truthfully and the guard then has the right to deny entry.
 Crimes that are weighed heavily are crimes of moral turpitude (your personal character; for example, assault or fraud.

 Not every traveller is subject to a background check and not all those with a record are refused entry; however, the fact remains that if you have one, you may be turned away regardless of how you arrived (air, land, or sea).